For Release: Thursday, May 24, 2012

 - The possession of alcoholic beverages with the intent to consume while visiting the area is also prohibited.

-The regulations are also posted in the parking lot and full text of these regulations can be seen on DEC website.
+The regulations are also posted in the parking lot and full text of these regulations (link leaves DEC's website) can be seen at Westlaw's website.